 Make the large university feel like a smaller place.

-Click on the program names above and link to information on each specific RAP:
+Click on the program names below and link to information on each specific RAP:

-Topic RAPs are designed for students who want to live with students who share an interest, either related to their area of study or personal interests.
+Topic RAPs are designed for students who want to live with students who share an interest- either personal or related to their area of study.
 All Topic RAP students receive the benefits of being a Global Pathways Student (GPS).

 ALL Topic RAPs include:

 - A General Education class (usually a small section of 30 students)

 Both classes are usually taught in the residential area.

 - Provide a structured environment to explore the RAP topic and